Qatar urges dialogue between Persian Gulf states and Iran as Biden heads to White House

 After a rift that had festered for more than three years, Qatar restored ties with Saudi Arabia and its Persian Gulf allies earlier this month as part of an agreement brokered by Kuwait and the United States.
 Saudi Arabia, along with Bahrain, the United Arab Emirates and Egypt, had sought to isolate Qatar, in part for its cordial relations with Iran, by imposing a land, sea and air blockade and breaking off diplomatic ties.

 Qatar’s desire to cool tensions between Iran and its gulf neighbors faced several obstacles.
-Iran’s relations with several countries — in particular Saudi Arabia and Bahrain — reached a nadir over the past five years.
+Iran’s relations with several countries — Saudi Arabia and Bahrain, in particular — reached a nadir over the past five years.
 Saudi Arabia broke off diplomatic relations with Iran in 2016, after Iranian protesters angered at the kingdom’s execution of a Shiite cleric sacked the Saudi Embassy in Tehran.

 Saudi Arabia has also protested Tehran’s support for a rebel group in Yemen that has carried out attacks on the kingdom, using weapons that Saudi Arabia and the United States say originated in Iran.
 Over the years, Iran and its adversaries have repeatedly accused each other of meddling in domestic affairs.